jiangsy/worklist_intersection_union/IdeasTermination.md

 formulate things in a big-step style, but this may require some more thought and maybe refactoring.

 Secondly there are a few  different, possibly complementary ideas.
 Maybe not all ideas are useful.
-I wish to talk talk about 2 things below:
+I wish to talk about 2 things below:

 1. First, is a high-level sketch of the proof structure.